Suggest a Songfact / Artistfact

 When reminded that his Eagles bandmates may have exhibited some symptoms described in this song, Walsh replied: "Yeah, that's probably true, and I think it was healthy, though, that we realized that running around and parties and fast cars are really not the answer – it's kind of a shallow way to approach why we're on this planet, and it probably came as a band consciousness."

-After this song came out, the phrase "Life in the fast lane" became commonly used to describe a jet-set lifestyle.
+After this song came out, the phrase "Life in the fast lane" became a popular saying used to describe a jet-set lifestyle.
 It remains a fairly misinterpreted track, as it's not supposed to glamorize the lifestyle, but to be a warning about the dangers of drugs ("Lines on the mirror, lines on her face" describe cocaine on a mirror about to be ingested), alcohol and bad decisions.
-The Eagles formed in Los Angeles, where many people get caught up in a lifestyle of excess.
+The Eagles formed in Los Angeles, where many people get caught up in a lifestyle of excess, a topic they take on in "Hotel California

 The famous guitar riff for this song started off as a warm-up exercise Joe Walsh was doing before a rehearsal.
 When the band heard it, they made him play it again and decided to develop it into a song.